 The Clinical Pastoral Education Residency at Mayo Clinic's campus in Rochester, Minnesota, is a 12-month intensive program that provides three units of clinical pastoral training.
 Each unit is approximately 13 weeks long with a one-month integration time following each unit.

 Each unit provides at least 400 hours of supervised clinical education and fulfills all the necessary accreditation standards.

-The Clinical Pastoral Education Residency is accredited by the Association for Clinical Pastoral Education (ACPE) and the United States Conference of Catholic Bishops (USCCB) Commission on Certification and Accreditation.
+The Clinical Pastoral Education Residency is accredited by the Association for Clinical Pastoral Education (ACPE).

-These accrediting agencies have authorized Mayo Clinic Hospital, Methodist Campus, and Mayo Clinic Hospital, Saint Marys Campus, to carry on training programs under their auspices.
-The programs undergo annual evaluations and an intensive reaccreditation process regularly.
+This accrediting agency has authorized Mayo Clinic Hospital, Methodist Campus, and Mayo Clinic Hospital, Saint Marys Campus, to carry on training programs under its auspices.
+The programs undergo annual evaluations and an intensive re-accreditation process regularly.

 Mayo Clinic's Clinical Pastoral Education Residency is accredited to offer Level I and Level II ACPE training.

 See accreditation information for Mayo Clinic College of Medicine and Science.

 Clinical Pastoral Education residents learn and practice at both the Saint Marys campus and Methodist campus, which are part of Mayo Clinic Hospital — Rochester.

 Graduation and certification